glennhenry/cs-notes/docs/backend-system/02-apis-server-logic/apis-server-logic.md

 #### APIs Types

-Some types of APIs are :
+Some types of APIs are:

-- **Library API** : Library is a collection of pre-written ready-to-use code, this includes function, classes, methods, constants, and other code components.
+- **Library API**: Library is a collection of pre-written ready-to-use code, this includes function, classes, methods, constants, and other code components.
 Libraries are used to make programmers develop their application without needing to build everything from scratch.
 An example of library include graphics API like OpenGL that lets you render 2D or 3D computer graphics.

-- **OS API** : Operating system APIs is considered as low-level API, this includes accessing necessary function or classes that interact directly with OS component such as file system, memory management, task manager, process management, and etc. Example of OS level API can be a class that access internal storage in Android OS.
+- **OS API**: Operating system APIs is considered as low-level API, this includes accessing necessary function or classes that interact directly with OS component such as file system, memory management, task manager, process management, and etc. Example of OS level API can be a class that access internal storage in Android OS.

-- **Web API** : Web API is an API accessed over the internet using protocols like [HTTP](/computer-networking/http-https#http).
+- **Web API**: Web API is an API accessed over the internet using protocols like [HTTP](/computer-networking/http-https#http).
 Web APIs can be used if the code we are interacting to is stored on the internet.
 Common Web APIs include Google Maps API that let you know about geolocation information, Spotify API that allows developers to search for songs, albums, and artists, retrieve user playlists.

-Here is an example of API in Kotlin :
+Here is an example of API in Kotlin:

 ```kotlin
 logOutput("Calling an API")